How Anarchism Works

 Advertisement

 Either way, Somalia is still not a desirable place to live.
 While there isn't an example of a successful experiment with anarchism on a national scale, anarchism has sometimes worked on a local level.
-One example is Christiana, an 84-acre area within the city of Copenhagen, Denmark.
+One example is Christiania, an 84-acre area within the city of Copenhagen, Denmark.
 In 1971, a group of squatters and artists took over what had been the buildings of an abandoned military base and proclaimed it a "free zone" that would function outside Danish authority.

-In 2012, the Danish government offered to sell Christiana's land to its residents for a below-market price of $13 million, and they accepted the deal, setting up a collective that would own the community.
-Vanity Fair writer Tom Freston, who visited Christiana the following year, described the town-within-a-city and its 900 residents as "perhaps the largest and longest-lasting commune in history," and noted its vibrant cafes, buildings covered with murals and numerous hashish shops.
+In 2012, the Danish government offered to sell Christiania's land to its residents for a below-market price of $13 million, and they accepted the deal, setting up a collective that would own the community.
+Vanity Fair writer Tom Freston, who visited Christiania the following year, described the town-within-a-city and its 900 residents as "perhaps the largest and longest-lasting commune in history," and noted its vibrant cafes, buildings covered with murals and numerous hashish shops.

 In Greece, where years of government austerity and a recent influx of refugees from the civil war in Syria have resulted in an erosion of social services, anarchists have stepped in.
 In the capital of Athens, for example, anarchists have taken over 15 abandoned buildings and turned them into shelters to house 3,000 refugees.
 The anarchists have argued that the conditions in their un-authorized housing are better than those in camps provided by the government, which have been criticized by human rights groups as dirty and unsafe.
 Anarchists also provide food, medicine and other services to impoverished Greeks through scores of social centers that they've set up.